-GST stands for Geosciences in Space and Time.
-The framework of GST provides components for storing and administration as well as visualization and making CAD data available in a network based infrastructure.
+GST is the abbreviation for Geosciences in Space and Time.
+The framework of GST provides components for storage and administration as well as visualization and making CAD data available in a network based infrastructure.
 Thus it contains the means for implementing a spatial data infrastructure (SDI) for 3D-CAD-data and focuses on 3D and 4D underground models as well as simulation models.

-- Fig. 1 GST is made up of several components which communicate via a network by using standards defined by the OGC.
+- Fig. 1 GST is made up of several components which communicate via a network by using standards defined by the OGC and others.

-GST Storage is developed similar to PostGIS and Oracle Spatial and other spatial RDMS as an database extension.
-This solutions have the unique advantages to be integrated as backend in different software environments, when using open standards, like the OGC’s Simple Feature Standard.
-On the other hand, they are realized in a relational database system, so they can be integrated in your customized data model providing additional information like editors metadata or your custom geologic information system.
-GST Storage itself is independent of the underlying database management system.
-It does not depend on PostgreSQL and Oracle only, so you can use your favorite database system.
-GST offers the possibility to store the known types of CAD systems like: points, lines, triangulated surfaces and tetrahedron networks.
+GST Storage has been completely rewritten in order to provide a fast interface to a large repository of 3d subsurface data.
+While focusing on open standards, like OGC’s Simple Feature Standard, GST is perfectly capable of reading industry standards like for example Gocad ASCII or ISATIS Grid format.
+The coupling of GST to a database management system like Oracle or Postgres allows to integrate the 3d subsurface models with customized data models providing additional information like editor’s metadata or your custom geologic information system.
+GST offers the possibility to store the known types of CAD systems like: points, lines, triangulated surfaces, tetrahedron networks and regular grids.
 Furthermore properties assigned to the geometries can be stored in such a way that it is possible to yield spatially distributed parameters.
 Typical examples are estimated rock parameters while geologic modeling: e.g. permeability in groundwater flow models or storage capacity in CO2 sequestration models.
 Additionally the GST system is equipped with GST WebClient, a Web 2.0 application.
 The WebGL based application which is capable of displaying the content of the GST Storage directly in a web browser without the need of a sophisticated CAD software.
 Thus it allows the communication of 3D models to a large number of customers.

 Furthermore the database is capable of creating and administrating different levels of details of the models.
 In a network based system this helps reducing the data in the first place.
 While watching the first rough approximation the more detailed model is loaded subsequently.